 Government accommodations

 From 1993 to 1997, I was with Foreign Affairs.
 Generally, everyone had a closed office, boring off-white metal-like walls, brown doors, small window next to the door (usually, but not always), desk plus computer table, chair, guest chair, bookshelf and filing cabinet.
-With enough room that you could often have two people squeeze in front of the desk as guests, and have a quick meeting. » Read the rest
+With enough room that you could often have two people squeeze in front of the desk as guests, and have a quick meeting.
+Meeting rooms tended to be few and far between, a boardroom generally per floor of about 100+ people, but Directors had slightly larger offices with small tables for 4, DGs had tables for about 6, and ADMs had room for about 8 as part of their actual office, so between your own offices and meetings with executives, you rarely ran out of meeting space.… Read the rest